-1.THE CoC ENSURES EFFECTIVE OUTREACH USING A COORDINATED, HOUSING-FOCUSED & PERSON-CENTERED APPROACH to identify and engage persons experiencing homelessness through the Coordinated Outreach Task Force (COTF), a multi-agency task force and partnership overseen by the CoC Lead Outreach Team.
-CoC Service Standards outlines coordinated service delivery guidelines for community-wide street outreach efforts.
+1.THE CoC ENSURES FULL COVERAGE VIA OUTREACH USING A COORDINATED PERSON-CENTERED APPROACH to identify and engage persons experiencing homelessness through the Coordinated Outreach Task Force (COTF), a multi-agency task force & partnership overseen by the CoC Lead Outreach Team.
+Communitywide street outreach efforts are broken into regions & staffed biweekly.
 The CoC lead website allows unsheltered individuals, the community or service providers the opportunity to complete and request assistance confidentially.
-Upon receiving a request, COTF is mobilized and trained to use diversion and problem-solving to meet immediate needs, connecting households to safe shelter and housing options, document collection, transportation and linkages to appropriate services.
-Service Standards set expectations for outreach to engage households needing assistance in a culturally competent, trauma-informed way.
+Upon receiving a request, COTF is mobilized and trained to use diversion and problem-solving to meet immediate needs, connecting households to safe shelter and housing options, document collection, transportation and linkages to services.
+Service Standards set expectations for outreach to engage households needing assistance in a culturally competent and trauma-informed way.
 The CoC proactively recruits new hires from underserved populations to better provide culturally appropriate care.